-You can if you wish restrict users from installing programs in Windows 7 , Windows Vista, Windows XP , Windows 2000 & Windows Server family.
-You can do so by using certain Group Policy settings to control the behavior of the Windows Installer, prevent certain programs from running or restrict via the Registry Editor.
+You can, if you wish, restrict users from installing or running programs in Windows 11/10 as well as the Windows Server family.
+You can do so by using certain Group Policy settings to control the behavior of the Windows Installer, prevent certain programs from running, or restrict them via the Registry Editor.

 The Windows Installer, msiexec.exe, previously known as Microsoft Installer, is an engine for the installation, maintenance, and removal of software on modern Microsoft Windows systems.

-1) Disable or restrict the use of Windows Installer via Group Policy.
+Disable or restrict the use of Windows Installer

-Type gpedit.msc in start search and hit Enter to open the Group Policy Editor.
-Navigate to Computer Configurations > Administrative templates > Windows Components > Windows Installer.
-In RHS pane double-click on Disable windows installer.
+Type gpedit.msc in Start search and hit Enter to open the Group Policy Editor.
+Navigate to Computer Configurations > Administrative Templates > Windows Components > Windows Installer.
+In the RHS pane, double-click on Disable Windows Installer.
 Configure the option as required.

 The “Always” option indicates that Windows Installer is disabled.

 This setting affects Windows Installer only.
 It does not prevent users from using other methods to install and upgrade programs.

 Always install with elevated privileges